spiceee/elevate-labs-test/README.md

 However, there's also a mention of a token as the payload for a successful sign-on, which implies that the client could also authenticate with a token via header authentication.

 I'm not sure this architecture decision was part of the assignment.
-It could also be that mention to http sessions are, abeit wrongly, used to infer that the API flow should start with a valid credential handshake.
+It could also be that mentions of HTTP sessions are, albeit wrongly, used to infer that the API flow should start with a valid credential handshake.
 Who knows?

 I've assumed there is a remote billing gateway service that holds the user's billing and subscription status.
 User subscription statuses are calculated every 24 hours, and the API needs to be in sync with this as much as possible, or at least that's what I assumed from this specific info drop 💣.